 Can adjustable bases damage mattresses?

-No, using a compatible mattress for adjustable base should not ruin it.
+No, using a compatible mattress for an adjustable base should not ruin it.
 However, it's essential to note that an incompatible mattress, such as a traditional innerspring, could shorten its lifespan.

 What is the ideal thickness for a mattress on an adjustable bed?